Bruce Highway—Cairns Southern Access Corridor—Stage 3: Edmonton to Gordonvale

 - New road and rail bridges at Wrights Creek and Stoney Creek.

-- New Bruce Highway road overpass south of Maitland Road.
+- New Bruce Highway road overpass south of Maitland Road connecting Pine Creek-Yarrabah Road and Maitland Road.

 - Relocation of existing cane rail lines at locations to accommodate the duplicated highway.

-- A dedicated off-road high-speed cycleway from Riverstone Road to the north of Collinson Creek to tie into the existing cycleway at Thompson Road.
+- A dedicated off-road high-speed cycleway from Riverstone Road to tie into the existing pathway at Thompson Road.

-Changes to the alignment and access to the highway completed through this project will allow the posted speed to be 100 kilometre per hour between Edmonton and Gordonvale.
+- Changes to the highway completed through this project will allow the posted speed to be 100km/hr from north of the Draper Road intersection to south of Petersen Road intersection.

 Pedestrian overpass concept